kwarren-data/portfolio/README.md

-# Ken Warren's Example Project Portfolio
+# Ken Warren's Project Portfolio

-This portfolio will hold some example data analysis and python programming projects.
+This portfolio holds some example data analysis and python programming projects.